I’ll be honest. February is a quiet month in Vienna, with only a few annual events and festivals.

 (The Heidi Horten collection has a multisensory treat for art lovers in February)

 Vienna always has numerous exhibitions on at any one time.
-We already have news of the following for February 2025…
+We can, for example, get excited for the following in February 2025…

 Top tip